-To be eligible for the Heartland Film Festival, films must comply with the following:
+To be eligible for Heartland International Film Festival, films must comply with the following:

-- The film must have been completed on or after January 1, 2017 and be longer than 40 minutes in length.
-Short films (40 minutes or less) must be submitted to Indy Shorts, the separate, all-short-film expansion festival (July 26-29, 2018).
+- The film must have been completed on or after January 1, 2018 and be 41 minutes or longer in length.

-- Heartland requires a Digital Cinema Package (DCP) for every film.
+- Heartland requires a Digital Cinema Package (DCP) for every film in addition to a high-quality digital backup file.
 No Blu-rays, DVDs or 35mm prints will be screened at the Festival.